Nike-Inc/Willow/README.md

 let log = Logger(logLevel: .Debug, formatters: formatters)
 ```

-`Timber` doesn't have any hard limits on the total number of `Formatter` objects that can be applied to a single log level.
+`Willow` doesn't have any hard limits on the total number of `Formatter` objects that can be applied to a single log level.
 Just keep in mind that performance is key.

 > The default `ConsoleWriter` will execute the formatters in the same order they were added into the `Dictionary`.
-In the previous example, Timber would log a much different message if the `ColorFormatter` came before the `DefaultFormatter`.
+In the previous example, Willow would log a much different message if the `ColorFormatter` came before the `DefaultFormatter`.

 ### Custom Writers

 Writing log messages to various locations is an essential feature of any robust logging library.
-This is made possible in `Timber` through the `Writer` protocol.
+This is made possible in `Willow` through the `Writer` protocol.

 ```swift
 public protocol Writer {